Presenting the 2013-2014 Season:

-Join Ashland University Theatre for a season of great entertainment and personally experience these critically acclaimed stories along with the annual Drop of a Hat Players Spring Showcase and senior theatre projects.
+Join Ashland University Theatre for a season of great entertainment and personally experience this journey through LIVE theatre.

-For more information regarding ticket purchases, please see our Tickets and Policies page or call the Ashland University Central Box Office at 419-289-5125.
+For more information regarding ticket purchases, please see our Box Office page or call the Ashland University Central Box Office at 419.289.5125.